 - Toxic chemicals (such as household cleaners or pesticides)

-- Deep-fried foods, processed meats (such as salami or ham), and refined sugars (such as high-fructose corn syrup)
+- Refined sugars (such as high-fructose corn syrup)

 - Radiation (such as x-rays)

-Vitamin and mineral deficiencies affect approximately 2 billion people worldwide.
-The most common deficiencies include vitamin A, zinc, folate, iron, and iodine.
+Vitamin and mineral deficiencies affect approximately two billion people worldwide.9

 Impact of Diet and Nutrition on the Eyes

-An orange pigment found in many fruits and vegetables.
-Your body converts beta-carotene into vitamin A. This antioxidant protects your corneal health and prevents dry eyes.
-Studies showed that a combination of beta-carotene along with vitamin C, vitamin E, zinc, and copper could slow the progression of macular degeneration.
-A deficiency in vitamin A may cause night blindness.
+A combination of beta-carotene with vitamin C, vitamin E, zinc, and copper could slow the progression of macular degeneration.10 A deficiency in vitamin A may cause night blindness.

-An antioxidant that we can only get through our diets.
-Vitamin E may play a role in delaying the onset of cataracts and reducing your risk of macular degeneration.
+Vitamin E is an antioxidant that we can only get through our diets.
+The vitamin may play a role in delaying the onset of cataracts and reducing your risk of macular degeneration.

 Lutein and zeaxanthin

-Another mineral that has antioxidant properties and may protect your eyes from developing macular degeneration.
+Selenium is another mineral that has antioxidant properties.
+It may protect your eyes from macular degeneration.